-As of December 31, 2018, the Bank's credit-impaired loans totaled \$65 million (or 1.12% of the Loan Portfolio), compared to \$59 million (or 1.07% of the Loan Portfolio) as of December 31, 2016.
+As of December 31, 2018, the Bank's credit-impaired loans totaled \$65 million (or 1.09% of the Loan Portfolio) as of December 31, 2016.
 Credit-impaired loans increased in 2018 mainly due to the net effect of (i) the classification of loans totaling \$65 million as credit-impaired, \$62 million of which corresponded to a loan in the Brazilian sugar sector that significantly deteriorated during 2018 due to worsening international sugar industry fundamentals which led to a substantial decrease in sugar prices to levels well below the worldwide marginal cost of production, combined with the risk involved in the borrower's complex restructuring process; and (ii) finalized credit restructuring agreements and the sale of loans classified as credit-impaired, which led to loan derecognitions totaling \$21 million and principal balance write-offs totaling \$38 million.
 Including principal and accrued interest, total loan write-offs against individually allocated credit allowances amounted to \$42 million in 2018.
 As of December 31, 2018, the \$62 million credit-impaired loan in the Brazilian sugar sector discussed above accounted for 96% of the Bank's total impaired loans classified as Stage 3 (under accounting standard IFRS 9) with individually assigned allowance for credit losses.
-The remainder of the Loan Portfolio performed well during 2018, evidenced by the 10% increase in loans classified as Stage 1 under IFRS 9, which represent loans with exposures whose credit conditions have deteriorated since origination, decreased by 39% in 2018.
+The remainder of the Loan Portfolio performed well during 2018, evidenced by the 10% increase in loans classified as Stage 1 under IFRS 9, with credit conditions unchanged since origination, decreased by 39% in 2018.